IHE/HIE-Whitepaper/README.md

 - Added new Profiles: PCF, DSUBm, sIPS, and BALP.
 - Enhanced PDQm with $match, mXDE, and NPFS.
-- Enhanced the Directory section relative to mCSD Whitepaper and Topologies Whitepaper.
+- Enhanced the Directory section relative to mCSD White Paper and Topologies White Paper.

-Specific Change tracking can be found in the [HIE-Whitepaper Github Repo PR 134](https://github.com/IHE/HIE-Whitepaper/pull/134)
+Specific Change tracking can be found in the [HIE-White Paper Github Repo PR 134](https://github.com/IHE/HIE-Whitepaper/pull/134)